search

 Ensure story drafting is complete

-Before assigning an EM to estimate a user story, the product designer ensures the product section of the user story checklist is complete.
+Before assigning an EM, double-check that the "Product" section of the user story checklist is complete (no TODOs).

 Revise a draft currently in development